 Company culture has always been the primary driving force behind all operational decisions at Republic Wireless, says Sean Rivers, director of operations technology.
 The mobile virtual network operator (MVNO) delivers WiFi calling and prepaid mobile service to customers across much of the United States by leasing access from other operators’ infrastructures.
 Because it doesn’t own the hardware or network, the company must differentiate on the experience it provides customers.
 Creating a supportive, flexible collaborative environment internally is a cornerstone of that great experience.

 “We’re not just selling one-time buys,” Rivers emphasizes.
-“Our brand and culture are synonymous and these dedicated customers voluntarily reciprocate this mission by working alongside our agents to foster relationships and drive results.”
+“Our brand and culture are synonymous and these dedicated customers voluntarily reciprocate this mission by working alongside our associates to foster relationships and drive results.”